Boat Winter Checklist

 Look for any marks on the hull that might signal a problem that occurs only at low or high tide or in high winds.
-Fenders that are tied to lifelines tend to slide around and bend stanchions -- attach them to cleats or the toe rail if possible.
+Fenders that are tied to lifelines tend to slide around and bend stanchions — attach them to cleats or the toe rail if possible.

 Are all above-water thru-hulls still above water?
 The weight of snow and ice can submerge above-waterline thru-hulls, including the exhaust.
 If any are underwater, start shoveling.

-Inspect the shore-power cord from the dock pedestal to the inlet on your boat.
+Inspect from the dock pedestal to the inlet on your boat.
 Look for flat spots, kinks, or chafe marks where the cord may have gotten pinched between the boat and dock, or corrosion on the plug's blades.
 Either can cause overheating and lead to fire.
 Make sure the cord can't get into the water or get crushed against the dock.
 And don't leave a heater plugged in when the boat is unattended; that's a leading cause of fires in the winter.

-Secure your wheel or tiller to prevent rudder damage from boat movement.
+Prevent rudder damage from boat movement.

 The Walk-Around, If Your Boat's Stored Ashore

-To minimize theft if your boat is stored on a trailer, make sure the tongue is facing away from the road.
+If your boat is stored on a trailer, make sure the tongue is facing away from the road.
 Ideally, the wheels should be removed, and the trailer should be up on blocks.
 Not only will that discourage thieves, but your tires will last a lot longer.

-Check the jackstands, cradle, or trailer to make sure the boat hasn't shifted.
+Make sure the boat hasn't shifted.
 Boats over 26 feet in length should have at least three jackstands per side.
 The boat should be level so that water drains properly out the scuppers and doesn't cause stains, or worse, leaks down below.
 Verify that jackstands have been properly positioned and chained together to prevent them from being pushed away from the boat.
 There should be jackstands at the boat's bulkheads and supporting the bow.
 Look down the hull and make sure that there is no deformation at the jackstands.